How Many Solar Panels Can Be Installed Per Acre

 Many solar companies will lease a portion of your land in return for the power that they generate.

-These companies typically pay between $7 and $10 per watt, which means that you would receive around $700 to $1,000 each month on average depending on location and other factors.
+These solar developers typically pay between $7 and $10 per watt, which means that the average solar farm profit is around $700 to $1,000 each month on average depending on location and other factors.

 Most leases are written for 20 years with automatic renewal options.

 Related Article: How Much Energy Does A Solar Farm Produce?
 [Solar Farms Explained]

 Can I Put A Solar Farm On My Land??